Justin-Watkins/Justin-Watkins.github.io/02-BuildingDataSets.md

 - marital status
 - ethnicity
 - children living in the household
+- The county where the customer lives

 ## Simulating survey data

 We'll use an example of survey data to construct a specific segmentation scheme based on a factor analysis.
-We'll base some of this analysis on an example from Chapman and Feit's excellent"R for Marketing Research and Analytics"  [@Chapman-Feit2015].
+We'll base some of this analysis on an example from Chapman and Feit's excellent "R for Marketing Research and Analytics"  [@Chapman-Feit2015].
 We'll cover survey construction in a later chapter.

 ### Perceptual data